 Research Assistant, UC

 With an aim to become a primary school teacher, Caitlin looked to study subjects that would benefit her teaching in New Zealand classrooms.

 ‘I undertook a BA because I wanted to learn Te Reo and about Māori culture,’ she says.
-‘I am pursuing a BA with Honours to extend myself and my abilities to question assumptions and look below the surface.’
+‘I also pursued a BA with Honours to extend myself and my abilities to question assumptions and look below the surface.’

-She has so far found her studies inspirational, both academically and personally, which has been reflected in a number of scholarship awards.
+She found her studies inspirational, both academically and personally, which was reflected in a number of scholarship awards.
 Caitlin has so far received a UC Senior Scholarship, an Arts Scholars Scholarship, and a UC Summer Scholarship for her results; as well as being a part of the Golden Key Primary School Mentoring Programme.

 ‘I love everything,’ she says.
 ‘It’s challenged my beliefs, I’ve met some amazing people and I feel I have a broader outlook on life.’

 Throughout her final BA and honours years, Caitlin was also a Research Assistant for two research projects within Aotahi: School of Māori and Indigenous Studies – the Tuhinga Māhorahora Project, involving transcribing and analysing writing from Māori immersion primary students; and the international Comparative Language Input Project analysing the speech of Māori immersion teachers, to add to research on indigenous immersion programmes around the world.

 ‘Through working on these projects I increased my understanding of linguistic analysis, learnt how to use various software programmes and improved my reo.
 I also gained many contacts and workplace experience.